 Fans, sporting goods, automobiles all require workers with these basic skills and thus it could be offered conjointly with these sectors.
 The second pre-module 1 would be more on-the-job, such as on the grinding wheel for the first 10 hours and then on hazardous buffs.
 This is more specific and needs to be done on the machine.
-MODULE 2 & 3

-Given that the local industry is expected to move towards mechanization, it is recommended that training institutes import electro-polishing and laser cutting equipment and start imparting trainings using this technology.
-This would help in imparting trainings in accordance with the expected technological changes in the industry, and therefore meet demand as and when it arises.
-A Module 3 may be planned for specialized training on new technologies (such as electro-polishing and laser cutting).
+Given that the local industry is expected to move ෆ න් towards mechanization, it is recommended that training institutes import electro-polishing and MODULE 2 laser cutting equipment and start imparting trainings using this technology.
+This would help in imparting trainings in accordance with the expected technological changes in the industry,